ci-space/validate-credentials/README.md

 # validate-credentials

-Action for validate credentials for GitHub account
+Action for validate credentials for GitHub / Telegram account